 This application was inspired by people going to hackathons, events, and meetups.
 These people exchanges contacts for the purpose of the event but rarely get back in touch.
 Our answer to that problem is Uplync.
 Uplync keeps track of the duration of your last conversation with your peers (with the option of blocking) and reminds you the absence of conversation.
 If you are busy or do not know how to start a conversation, we have a function that does the typing for you, we called it the Lazy Typer function.
 During the hackathon demonstration, we use a simple tree diagram to determine the sentence you were going to use.
 There are further iterations of this function, by using AI to study data and compose better messages.

 My contribution to the application was to code the interface of the application, so I have designed and picked a color palette that suits a social type of vibe.
 I design the logo with the VarelaRound-Regular font and designing my own user icon using Photoshop Illustrator to place a connection between 2 users.

 I chose these colors because they are easy on the eyes, and know which action button to press when you need to find an action button on the interface.

-I also created the deck that was used for demonstration can be found here and Devpost link here.
-There are plans to make this application downloadable from the app-store.
+I also created the deck that was used for demonstration and Devpost can be found below.
+There are plans to make this application downloadable through the app store.
 So there is a need to create a working website, intaking pre-alpha testers.
-The website is still in progress at the moment but the mock can be shown here.
+The website is still in progress at the moment but the mock can be shown.